 Passing the CPA exam is just one step in the process toward becoming a licensed CPA.
 While it is unquestionably one of the most significant hurdles you’ll need to get past, it isn’t the only requirement you’ll need to deal with.
 You won’t actually become a licensed CPA until you’ve completed all the other requirements and submitted your application.
 So, what are the other requirements you’ll have to meet?

-To become a CPA, you’re going to have to work toward the three E’s: education, exam, and experience.
+Aside from selecting and completing the best cpa review course, to become a CPA you’re going to have to work toward the three E’s: education, exam, and experience.
 Before you’re even able to sit for the exam, you’re going to need to meet your state’s requirements for completed credit hours.
 While most states require CPA exam candidates to complete at least 150 credit hours before taking the exam, some states do allow people to sit for the exam after completing 120 credit hours, but require the other 30 hours to be completed before licensure.

 150 credit hours is typically more credits than it takes to earn a bachelor’s degree, so a bachelor’s degree is one of the most basic requirements for becoming a CPA.
 To make up those additional credits, many people simply take non-degree classes after earning their bachelor’s.
 While having a master’s degree isn’t required to become a CPA, some candidates decide to earn a master’s as a way earn those extra credits.
 You’ll also need to check your state’s requirements to make sure you’re earning the correct number of business and accounting hours.

 No matter which state you’re trying to become licensed in, you’re going to have to meet work experience requirements.
 Exact requirements vary state-to-state, so be sure to check the licensure rules in your state.
 In most states, the rule is that all candidates must have at least one year of experience working in public accounting or two years of experience working in private accounting, for a government agency, or teaching accounting in a university setting.